25 Mindfulness Stress Reduction Techniques & Exercises

 Two women practicing mindful breathing, a common mindfulness stress reduction technique, outdoors.

-When regularly practiced for 5-20 minutes each day, this practice improves calmness and clarity of mind by observing the natural rhythm of breathing.
-Even a short daily practice of mindful breathing can have long-term advantages for one's physical and mental health.
+When regularly practiced for 5-20 minutes each day, mindful breathing improves calmness and clarity of mind by observing the natural rhythm of breathing.
+Even a short daily practice can have long-term benefits for one's physical and mental health.

 2. Progressive Muscle Relaxation